bricomp/Nextion2-Library/README.md

-# Nextion-Library
+# Nextion2-Library

-**NOTE This ReadMe is for the initial version (1.72) of the Nextion Library.
-It is only here as a place holder for the new ReadMe which has yet to be written.
-Please See the Nextion.h file for a description of the new library.**

-**NOTE that the version has been raised to vs 1.71.
-This includes an important fix which overcomes the library being overwhelmed  when data arrives too fast from the Nextion, as is the case when two variables data is sent in close succession ands at high baud rates.
-The fault resulted in the second variables data being lost and an error occurring.**
+**NOTE This Release is an update from vs 1.72 in Nextion.h rather than this release in Nextion2.h.**

-Other enhancements have been made to the library, described in the Nextion.h file, and in README-Addendum.md (yet to be published).
+Other enhancements have been made to the library, described in the Nextion2.h file.

-#### PLEASE ALSO READ THE Nextion.h DOCUMENT IN Resources
+#### PLEASE ALSO READ THE Nextion2.h DOCUMENT IN Resources

 In the Examples folder is the HMI file NextionExample.HMI and the INO file NextionExample.ino which were developed to demonstrate this library.

 This ReadMe is a little wordy but tries to explain all the nuances of using Nextion.
-For a more concise explanation see the Nextion.h file or the information in resources.
+For a more concise explanation see the Nextion2.h file or the information in resources.

 Use this code as a framework to produce your own Nextion Library.
 See Resources for Printable Word/pdf documents.